Vancouver Symphony Orchestra: History

 From 2000 to 2018, the VSO's Music Director was Bramwell Tovey.
 His initial contract was extended in December 2004 through the 2009–2010 season, and further extended in January 2010 through the 2014–2015 season.
 They played during the Opening and Closing Ceremonies of the 2010 Winter Olympics.
 In November 2013, the VSO announced the further extension of Tovey's contract through the 2017–2018 season, and the scheduled conclusion of his music directorship of the VSO at that time.
 Tovey took the title of VSO Music Director Emeritus with the 2018–2019 season, the VSO's 100th season,. and held the title until his death in July 2022.
 The VSO and Tovey won the 2008 Grammy Award for Best Instrumental Soloist Performance (with Orchestra), for their recording of the Korngold, Barber, and Walton violin concerti, featuring Canadian violinist James Ehnes.
 The recording won a 2008 Juno Award for Classical Album of the Year (large ensemble).

 In January 2016, Otto Tausk first guest-conducted the VSO.
 He returned for a second guest-conducting appearance in January 2017.
 In February 2017, the VSO named Otto Tausk its next music director, starting on July 1, 2018.
 He held the title of Music Director-Designate for the 2017–2018 season.
 In September 2020, the VSO announced the extension of Tausk's contract as music director through the 2025–2026 season.
+In June 2024, the VSO announced a further extension of Tausk's contract as music director through the 2029-2030 season.